florianrusch/gitsynchro/README.md

 - `$HOME/gitsynchro/gitsynchro.yaml`
 - `./gitsynchro.yaml`

-In advance, it's possible to specify a custom path.
+In addition, it's possible to specify a custom path.
 You just need to specify the path as a command line flag like this: `--config my-path/whatever.yaml`

 ## Configuration